Serpentine Squiggles

 The architect grinned.
 Her fangs alone were nearly as wide as the hunter’s head.

-—It’s delightful parascixe, isn’t it?
+—It’s delightfully parascixe, isn’t it?
 A simpering slave would say “Yes, of course I’ll serve you!” and I can imagine nothing that dries my loins faster.
 But your refusal piques me.
 And you know what you’re doing to me, don’t you?

 —No, of course not.